Yixuan-Lee/yixuan-lee.github.io/_posts/2020-09-02-Binary_Search_Tree.md

 As BST inserts and remove nodes, it is very easy for the BST to be unbalanced, resulting high time complexity on searching, inserting and remove.
 I found AVL Tree is self-balancing BST where the difference between heights of left and right subtrees cannot be more than one for all nodes.

-Next, I will implement the self-balancing feature on the current BST in another post.
+Next, I will implement the self-balancing feature on the current BST in another blog.

 ---